nedap/archie/README.md

 What we want this to do in the future:
 - Date Constraint parsing with patterns, not just intervals
 - More tests
-- AOM serialization (to ADL and perhaps JSON and XML)
 - Validating if an RM object conforms to a certain archetype, apart from the rules
 - ...